 Individuals are encouraged to report online, as outlined above, or speak to officials of the institution to make formal reports of incidents (deans, directors, vice presidents, or other administrators with supervisory responsibilities, campus security, and human resources).
 Notice to an SPC official listed above acts as the official notice to the institution.
 Individuals can expect incidents to be taken seriously by the institution when formally reported, and to have those incidents investigated and properly resolved through administrative procedures.
 Formal reporting means that information will only be shared on a need-to-know basis with investigators, witnesses, and the accused individual.

 Federal Timely Warning Reporting Obligations

-Victims of sexual misconduct should also be aware that college administrators must issue immediate timely warnings for incidents reported to them that are confirmed to pose a substantial threat of bodily harm or danger to members of the campus community.
+College administrators must issue immediate timely warnings for incidents reported to them that are confirmed to pose a substantial threat of bodily harm or danger to members of the campus community.
 The College will make every effort to ensure that a victim’s name and other identifying information is not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.

 Authorized by: Vice President for Student Affairs

 Date Revised: 07/01/2019